 Spread 2 1/2 cups marinara sauce on the bottom of a large 10 x 15 baking dish.

-Fill each pasta shell with a large spoonful of ricotta filling and place in the prepared baking dish.
+Fill each pasta shell with a large spoonful of spinach ricotta filling and place in the prepared baking dish.
+You can also use a piping bag with a large round tip to fill the shells, if you prefer.
 When all shells are in the dish, top the shells with an additional 1 cup of marinara sauce.

-Cover the baking dish with aluminum foil and bake for 20 minutes at 375 degrees Fahrenheit.
+Cover the baking dish with aluminum foil and bake for 20 minutes at 375°F (190°C).
 Remove the foil and bake an additional 10 minutes.

 This recipe makes enough filling for 21-24 shells (depending on whether you use mozzarella); but a 12-oz box contains 36-40 shells.
 Some shells may tear, so you may wish to cook more than 24 shells, but you don't need to cook the whole box.